brianinnes/PiClusterK3OS/docs/features/storage.md

 Options to investigate:

 - Longhorn - Provides redundancy through replication, but needs to access locally attached storage, can it be used in conjunction with NFS on raspberry Pi?
+- is Longhorn with iSCSI mounted disks on raspberry pis a better option?